It’s good news for The Chase fans! Following a successful debut of Beat the Chasers, the primetime spin-off is back for another series.

-The first episode earned an impressive 5.7 million viewers, beating critically acclaimed drama Normal People over on BBC One, and winning over fans with its switcheroo format.
+The show attracted an impressive 5.7 million viewers in its first episode and even beat the critically acclaimed drama Normal People over on BBC One.

 Will there be a second series of Beat the Chasers?